Semantic Eye Tools

 The Semantic Eye Workbench

-Eventually, the Semantic Eye Workbench will consist of about a dozen integrated components.
+Eventually, the Semantic Eye Workbench will feature a dozen integrated components.

 Each component consists of an explicit model with one or more dedicated editors.
 Each model will be accessible through a dedicated textual grammar with a corresponding editor.
 Where graphical notations are made available, they will be implemented as dedicated graphical models.
 However, those models are always stored in textual, human readable form in the grammer that comes with the model.